 Read below for all the information you need on how to use the subway.

 You will be taking the DOWNTOWN 4/5/6 subway line.
-The line is represented by green circles.
+Look for these numbers in green circles on the signs.

-Your destination is the Brooklyn Bridge- City Hall station.
-You can take either the 4, 5, or 6 trains as long as they say DOWNTOWN.
+Your destination is the Brooklyn Bridge-City Hall station.
+You can take the 4, 5, or 6 trains as long as they say DOWNTOWN.

-At the Brooklyn Bridge City Hall Station, there will be several different exits.
-No matter which exit you use, you will be able to see the pedestrian entrance to the bridge.
+At the Brooklyn Bridge City Hall Station, there will be several exits.
+No matter which you use, you can easily find the pedestrian entrance to the bridge.

 Walk the Brooklyn Bridge and visit DUMBO